toss/es-toolkit/docs/reference/string/snakeCase.md

 Converts a string to snake case.

 Snake case is the naming convention in which each word is written in lowercase and separated by an underscore (\_) character.
+For example, `snake_case`.

 ## Signature